psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 Poor Skinny went below to the galley.
 There he was cleaning the knives and forks when the Captain called him on deck.

-' Here, Bag o' Bones! do this little job for me.
+'Here, Bag o' Bones! do this little job for me.
 Look sharp and get it done.'
 Poor Skinny was not used to doing things smartly.
 The Captain grew furious and struck him a heavy blow.
 Down fell poor Skinny on the deck.
 There were all his bones, scattered on the planks, one here, another there.

 The Captain was aghast.
 He went below.
 He came on deck half an hour later.
 He saw poor Skinny pacing the deck in front of him.

 Next day the Captain asked Skinny to do another little job.
 He was very, very slow about it The Captain struck him on the head with an axe: he cleft him in twain.
 Behold a heap of bones upon the deck!
-The Captain collected them and cast them into the sea. ' He will not return again,' quoth the Captain to himself.
+The Captain collected them and cast them into the sea.
+'He will not return again,' quoth the Captain to himself.
 Presently he heard something behind him.
-He looked. ' Why! here is Skin and Bones again! '
+He looked.
+'Why! here is Skin and Bones again! '

 On the day after there was something else to be done.
-The Captain called Skinny: ' Do this for me.'
+The Captain called Skinny: 'Do this for me.'
 Skinny was very, very slow about it.
 The Captain took a marline-spike in his hand, and struck him down once more.

 Behold all the bones scattered here and there on the deck.
 The Captain collected them.
 He put half the bones into a sack, and threw them into the sea, and carried the other half below into his cabin.
 Twenty miles further on he threw them overboard.
 Half an hour later there was Skin and Bones walking in front of him!

 They sailed on and came to an island.
 The whole crew went ashore to see this island, and have a friendly spree, some in this direction, others in that.

-' Thou and I will keep together,' quoth the Captain to Skinny.
-They came to a lonely little spot. ' I will do for thee now! ' exclaimed the Captain.
-He knocked him into little bits, collected the bones, and nailed them to the trees, one here and one there. ' I have done for thee this time,' said he to himself.
+'Thou and I will keep together,' quoth the Captain to Skinny.
+They came to a lonely little spot.
+'I will do for thee now!' exclaimed the Captain.
+He knocked him into little bits, collected the bones, and nailed them to the trees, one here and one there.
+'I have done for thee this time,' said he to himself.

-He mustered the crew. ' Now let us be off.'
+He mustered the crew.
+'Now let us be off.'
 On they went for twenty miles.
 The ship made good speed, it was a sailing ship.
 Lo! here is Skin and Bones in front of him again!

 'Thou hadst better be the captain instead of me,' said he.